kannsh/Assignment-3-Tutorial/README.md

+# Assignment-3-Tutorial (Plot monthly profit of two products on the same graph)

+# MUST READ #

+# *All notebooks and CSV files must be inside your CWD

-# Download Dataset
+# Download CSV file
-Tutorial for Assignment 3
-We will be using sales_data.csv file for this tutorial Download and unzip the file, drag the sales_data.csv file to your current working directory Run the notebook.
-Thre should be no errors.
+Place the sales_data.csv file into your CWD (current working directory)

+Download the ipynb files and place in CWD

+# Running the notebook
+1. Check where your CWD is located at

+To view your CWD import os os.getcwd()

+Mine is 'C:\Users\kansh\Desktop\FYP'